 Yes.
 The department must have official test score documentation to begin the review process.

 Can you waive any of the required application materials?

 International applicants who haven't studied at a domestic institution must have a TOEFL or IELTS score.
 Waivers for language tests are rarely approved.
 Keep in mind that this may impact an applicant's ability to receive financial support through teaching assistantships, which require a language score on file.
 It is also one less factor to use in the admission process.
 If you are requesting a waiver, that means you would likely have a strong language test score, which could improve your application.

 I have taken the language tests you require multiple times.
 Should I only submit one of these attempts?
 Will the admissions committee only consider my top scores in each area?

 All non-expired scores will be reviewed and considered by the admissions committee, not just the most recent or top scores.

 Can the department check on the status of my application?

-Due to the number of applications we receive, we are unable to check the status of an individual application.
+Due to the number of applications we receive, we cannot check an individual application's status.
 Students will receive all information regarding the status of their application from the Graduate School.